Shaka, When the Walls Fell

 TROI: Exactly.
 Image is everything to the Tamarians.

-As their conversation continues, Troi, Crusher, and Data observe that even with this new structural understanding, without a knowledge of the mythical origins of the figures that comprise the Tamarian language they have little hope of understanding the sense of their speech.
-But on the planet’s surface, Picard has the good fortune of a first-hand account that fills in some of the blanks.
+As their conversation continues, Troi, Crusher, and Data observe that even with this new structural understanding, without a knowledge of the mythical origins of the figures that compose the Tamarian language they have little hope of understanding the sense of their speech.
+But on the planet’s surface, Picard has the good fortune of a firsthand account that fills in some of the blanks.

 DATHON: Darmok.
 On the ocean.

 PICARD: Darmok on the ocean.
 A metaphor, for being alone, isolated.
 Darmok, on the ocean.

 PICARD: Are you alright?